-Increasing community trust and event attendance
+Increasing community trust and event attendance by 18%

 Visit

 Through research, content strategy and application of UX best practice, I created a platform that showcases the gathering.
-With grounded visual storytelling and access to information, the new website is helping newcomers and community memebrs feel informed and inspired to join.
+With grounded visual storytelling and access to information, the new website is helping newcomers and community members feel informed and inspired to join.

 Client

-Re'Source Sudbury
+Re'Source

 Year